Mike Heim's Tertiary Rewilding in Northern Wisconsin

 • Mike's ongoing photos and reports of other Tertiary-age genera that were either extirpated from Wisconsin or fully extirpated in North America (surviving thru the cold times only in Asia) is accessible here as Part 2.

 • The main planting location is within a mixed forest of acidic sandy-loam soil.
+Access a 3-page technical description of the property and its plant populations in PDF.

 As of 2019, this is the map of all the NORTHERN-MOST successful plantings of Florida Torreya made and/or monitored by Torreya Guardians during the past 15 years.